yabinmeng/loadmongo_spark/README.md

 One workaround here is to create proper C* schema in advance with the right CQL type (e.g. with "frozen" keyword) and the Spark program simply writes data in C* without the need to create the table first.

+**NOTE** that there is a JIRA ticket opened to make frozen nested collections.

-# Write to C* with a Flatten Schema
+# Write to C* with a Flattened Schema

 In C*, there are several different techniques to do data denormalization.
 Using collection is one way; but there are some minor caveats associated with it.
 Another probably better approach is through "clustering" keys, as exampled in the following C* schema: